adamh1223/employee-tracker/README.md

 ## Description

 Welcome to Employee Tracker!
 This CLI application allows a developer to quickly see, update, and add to a database of employees, roles, and departments.
-The cate

 ## Table of Contents